ARMmbed/mbed-os-5-docs/docs/tutorials/porting.md

 ### Implement startup and HAL

-If the silicon vendor has already provided these for the MCU that you are using, then you can skip this step.
-However, you should still ensure that the drivers are present at the correct level in the directory structure.
+Ensure that the drivers are present at the correct level in the directory structure.

-1. Adding startup code and CMSIS specific headers:

-    Obtain the startup code and other CMSIS specific headers from the device manufacturer or the CMSIS packs from KEIL.
+1. Add startup code and CMSIS specific headers.
+You may obtain the startup code and other CMSIS specific headers from the device manufacturer or the CMSIS packs from KEIL.
-    You must add these at the `Device` level.
-1. Adding relevant drivers:

-    Define drivers in the `device_has` key in `targets.json`.
-You must include all relevant drivers for all the peripherals defined as values for the `device_has` key in this step.
-You should add the drivers at the `Device` level.
+1. Add peripherals to the `device_has_add` key in `targets.json` and include all relevant drivers for all these peripherals.
-1. Adding APIs:

-    Mbed OS defines APIs for all hardware peripherals, such as GPIO, SPI and RTC.
-APIs are standard Mbed OS defined and do not need to be modified.
-You should add these at the `MCU family` level.
-If the silicon vendor has already provided these for the MCU that you are using, then you can skip this step.
-However, you should still ensure that the drivers are present at the correct level in the directory structure.
-1. HAL implementation:

-    Mbed OS provides HAL implementations for all the peripherals as a standard feature of Mbed OS.
-If the silicon vendor has already provided these for the MCU that you are using, then you can skip this step.
-However, you should still ensure that the drivers are present at the correct level in the directory structure.
-1. Others:
+1. Implement Mbed OS HAL APIs for all hardware peripherals mentioned in `device_has`.

-- Make sure `Objects.h` is available in the `/api` directory.
+1. Ensure that `Objects.h` declares peripherals and is available in the `/api` directory.
-- You can also declare peripherals here.
-- Add any board specific features at the `Board` level.

 ### Add linker files